Best Leaky Gut Supplements

 Winner: KaraMD

-Gut health supplements often come in capsule and powder form.
+Gut health supplements often come in capsule or powder form.
 Powders are slightly easier for your body to absorb, but a supplement is only convenient when it’s easy for you to take and dose, too.
-Taking multiple capsules or measuring an odd fraction of a teaspoon for proper dosing gets complicated and only worsens if there are strict rules about when and how you can take them.
+Taking multiple capsules or measuring an odd fraction of a teaspoon for proper dosing gets complicated and only worsens if there are strict rules about when and how to take the product.

 None of our top picks are perfectly convenient, but KaraMD’s Vital Restore comes close.
-It only requires three capsules a day to maintain good gut health, and you can take them at any time of day with just a glass of water (no food necessary).
+You need only three capsules a day to maintain good gut health, and you can take them at any time of day with just a glass of water (no food necessary).
+That three-capsule dose also allows you to titrate up, starting with just one capsule to see how you react and working your way up to three over time.

 Another convenience measure that KaraMD offers over most others is a lengthy money-back guarantee.
 Some of the supplements in this guide have no guarantee, just short return windows for unopened products.
-Terra Origin offers a 30-day money-back guarantee.
-But these supplements don’t always work that quickly.
+Terra Origin offers a 30-day money-back guarantee, but leaky gut supplements don’t always work that quickly.
 KaraMD’s 90-day guarantee allows you to try its products for three months before making a determination about them.
 Gundry MD is the only other company here with a 90-day guarantee, but its products don't offer the same dosing convenience as KaraMD.

 How our top recommendations compare